Finding the right migraine pain medication can be elusive. It can take years to find what works. Sorry to be the bearer of bad news.

 So much for controlling my new psychotic condition caused by too many migraines – OK now I am joking.
 But I did feel like I was going crazy on many occasions.

 I have a confession.
-I am terrified of needles and drugs.
+I am terrified of needles.

 I fainted getting my ears pierced.

 And I am afraid to take a migraine pain medication when I don't know what it will do to me.